edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

 2. **Create a virtual environment using the `virtualenv` command.**

    Virtual environments are created so that the libraries that are installed and used for this project won't impact any other libraries installed for other projects.
-This creates an encapsulation for the project, so that anything installed for this project can only be used for this project.
+This creates an encapsulation for the project so that anything installed for this project can only be used for this project.

    Do the following in the terminal.